BackupCup/MCDE/README.md

  - Everything in red is ignored (i.e. only the most top-left 23x23 area will actually be rendered).
 Once the textures are loaded, everything should work just fine.

+#### Tagging enchantments as powerful
+MCDE uses `#c:powerful` enchantment tag to determine if enchantment is powerful.
+This tag is located in `data/c/tags/enchantment/powerful.json` and can be overriden by a datapack.

 # Attributions/Special Thanks
 - Iamnotagenius - For developing most of the logic and code behind this enchanting system.
 Without him, this mod wouldn't exist.